-Following the development of the draft 2016-2020 Consolidated Plan and 2016 Annual Action Plan, the City of Commerce City held a 30-day public comment from July 1 to August 1, 2016.
-During this time, copies of the draft reports were available online and in hard copy at the City's Community Development Department for public inspection.
-Residents and other stakeholders were advised of how to provide written comments by email, mail, or hand delivery.
-A public hearing to present key plan components and receive comments was also held as part of the regular City Council meeting on August 1, 2016.
-Input received during the public comment period has been included in the appendix to this plan.
+Following the development of the draft 2016-2021 Consolidated Plan and 2016-2017 Annual Action Plan, the City of Commerce City will hold a 30-day public comment period during July 2016.
+During this time, copies of the draft reports will be available for public inspection.
+Residents and other stakeholders will be able to provide written comments by email, mail, or hand delivery.
+A public hearing to present key plan components and receive comments will also be held.
+Input received during the public comment period and the public hearing will be added to this section and appended to this document prior to completion of the final Consolidated Plan and Annual Action Plan.